apache/incubator-hugegraph-doc/quickstart/hugegraph-tools.md

             -Dfs.default.name=hdfs://localhost:9000
       Usage: backup [options]
         Options:
+          --all-properties
+            All properties to be backup flag
+            Default: false
+          --compress
+            compress flag
+            Default: true
           --directory, -d
-            Directory of graph schema/data, default is './{graphname}' in local file system or '{fs.default.name}/{graphname}' in HDFS --huge-types, -t
+            Directory of graph schema/data, default is './{graphname}' in local file system or '{fs.default.name}/{graphname}' in HDFS --format
+            File format, valid is [json, text]
+            Default: json
+          --huge-types, -t
             Type of schema/data.
 Concat with ',' if more than one. 'all' means all vertices, edges and schema, in other words, 'all' equals with 'vertex,edge,vertex_label,edge_label,property_key,index_label'
             Default: [PROPERTY_KEY, VERTEX_LABEL, EDGE_LABEL, INDEX_LABEL, VERTEX, EDGE]
-          --log, -l
+          --label
+            Vertex or edge label, only valid when type is vertex or edge --log, -l
             Directory of log
             Default: ./logs
+          --properties
+            Vertex or edge properties to backup, only valid when type is vertex or edge
+            Default: []
           --retry
             Retry times, default is 3
             Default: 3